microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-create-event-in-shared-delegated-calendar.md

 ## Step 2: Adele creates and sends an invitation on Alex' behalf

-Signed in as Adele, use the calendar ID obtained from step 1 to create an [event](/graph/api/resources/event?view=graph-rest-1.0) in the delegated calendar and send it to Christie and Megan, on Alex' behalf:
+Signed in as Adele, use the calendar ID obtained from step 1 to create an [event](/graph/api/resources/event?view=graph-rest-1.0) in the delegated calendar and send it to Christie and Megan, on Alex' behalf.

+**Microsoft Graph permissions**

+Use the least privileged delegated permission, `Calendars.ReadWrite.Shared`.
+For more information, see [calendar permissions](permissions-reference.md#calendars-permissions).

 <!-- {
   "blockType": "request",